 There are still quite a few matches at Brighton that go in the general sale.
 However, this is not the case for large matches and the match is often already sold out a month or two before, in the phase where only members can buy tickets.
 So if you don't want to miss out, it's best to become a member of the club, which costs 30 pounds per season for international fans.

-Tip: don't sit too high up on the first tier.
-This runs quite far under the second ring, so that you can hardly see anything of the other stands from those places.
-It is better to sit in the main stand (the West Stand), because this stand is a bit higher than the rest and you get a beautiful view of the hilly Sussex Downs from the loftier places.
+Tip: Don't sit too high up on the first tier.
+This runs quite far under the second ring and you can hardly see anything of the other stands from those places.
+It is better to sit in the main stand (the West Stand) because this stand is a bit higher than the rest and you get a beautiful view of the hilly Sussex Downs.

 How to get there